matwerber1/aws-alexa-smart-home-demo/README.md

 5. A main [AWS Lambda](https://aws.amazon.com/lambda/) function that handles interaction between the AWS-managed Alexa service and your customer-managed AWS cloud backend resources listed above.

 6. OPTIONAL - An [ESP32](https://www.amazon.com/HiLetgo-ESP-WROOM-32-Development-Microcontroller-Integrated/dp/B0718T232Z) with some LEDs and temp/humidity sensor that is linked to your AWS IoT Thing.
 The LEDs react to commands you give to Alexa and the device sends temp & humidity readings back to the IoT Thing which Alexa can provide to a user upon request.

+In addition to the core components above, a number of helper resources will be created via a CloudFormation template as part of the deployment steps outlined within this guide.

 ## Prerequisites